abhiabhi15/ds-coursera/README.md

 datasciencecoursera
 ===================

-This repository contains the code used in Data science courses in Coursera and other MOOCS
+This repository contains the code repository for Data science courses in Coursera and other MOOCS